SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Dart

+- [zubairehman/flutter-boilerplate-project](https://github.com/zubairehman/flutter-boilerplate-project) - A boilerplate project created in flutter using MobX and Provider.
 - [mhmdanas/quantities](https://github.com/mhmdanas/quantities) - Work with physical quantities and units seamlessly!
 - [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond.